PATIN-A Blog – Based on Experience

 • A duvet cover along with a pillow case weigh approx. 750g

-One thing is sure: they're the same high quality!
+One thing is sure: they're all the same high quality!

-All textile dyes by DYLON and DEKA contain high quality pigments, are easy to use and you will be thrilled by their brilliant colours!
+All textile dyes by Rit, Jacquard, Dypro (DYLON) and DEKA contain high quality pigments, are easy to use and you will be thrilled by their brilliant colours!

-Contrary to other dyes from the drugstore or the DIY store, these dyes are a professional quality!
+Contrary to other dyes from the drugstore or the DIY store, these dyes are professional quality.

 If you have used 'Simplicol' dyes in the past you will see the difference!

-As far as our dyes are concerned, there are differences in the way they are used and in the colour shades: Hand Dye by DYLON and machine dyes by DEKA and DYLON contain already all the necessary chemical ingredients - except salt.
+As far as our dyes are concerned, there are differences in the way they are used and in the colour shades: For DEKA 'aktuell' and Jacquard Procion MX, you also need a reactive agent.

-DEKA enriches the "market of dyes" with exciting and unusual shades - DYLON prefers a more classical colour palette.
+Rit, Jacquard and DEKA enrich the "market of dyes" with exciting and unusual shades - Dypro (DYLON) favours a more classical palette and thanks to iDye Poly / Rit DyeMore, white seams and annoying care labels disappear.

 DEKA aktuell and the DEKA Machine Dyes feature an impressive 'black'.
 There is no black blacker than the DEKA-black on the market!
 Theater dye workshops almost exclusively use DEKA aktuell and DEKA Machine Dye for dyeing costumes black.